AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 <p> \( \Theta = sin^{-1}(det) \)</p>
 </div>

 Which is thus simply the inverse sine of the determinant.
-Onward!
+Now let's implement this.

 <h3>The Code</h3>

-The code for all of what we have discussed in the previous section is relatively... tame, and can essentially be summarised in a single line of code!
+The code for all of what we have discussed in the previous section is relatively... tame, and can essentially be summarised in a single line!
 Let's have a look at the snippet by Blindman67:

 <pre><code>// compute and store our 2 vectors
 asVec(p2, p1, v1);